richardhoff88/richardhoff88.github.io/README.md

 # Personal website
-This is the code for my personal website.
+This is the code for personal website.

 ### Credits
 I built my website using code and inspiration from many that came before me, including: